PriyaThakurInfiwave/Rapise--Automation-Testing/README.md

 Welcome to my Rapise Automation Testing Repository!
 Here, we focus on ensuring the quality and reliability of the webapplication through automated testing methodologies.
 This repository includes RVL format of program file and objects file.
 **RVL Format**-The rapise script will be displaying in excel format.
 **Object File**- It will Includes all the objects used in the program script.
+For security reasons the url cannot be disclose so I have used XYZ as the dummy URL name.